wanghaisheng/responsive-landing-page-starter/content/blog/en/make-outbound-text-speech-phone-call-node-js-dr.md

 <div class="embed-container"><iframe width="300" height="150" src="https://www.youtube.com/embed/5TNF6HJ2GDw" frameborder="0" allowfullscreen="allowfullscreen"></iframe></div>

-In this exercise, the phone number is taken from a command line but, of course, you can take the request from web via POST.
-Refer to [Getting Started with SMS with Node.js](https://www.nexmo.com/blog/2016/10/19/how-to-send-sms-messages-with-node-js-and-express-dr/) for a simple example with Express.js.
+In this exercise, the phone number is hard coded but, of course, you can take the request from web via POST.
+Refer to [Getting Started with SMS with Node.js](https://learn.vonage.com/blog/2016/10/19/how-to-send-sms-messages-with-node-js-and-express-dr/) for a simple example with Express.js.

 Part 2 of this tutorial will show you how to handle incoming calls using Node.js and the Vonage Voice API.